jasonamyers/jasonamyers.github.com/_posts/2014-08-22-node-bluebird-testing.md

 ---
 layout: post
-title: "Testing bluebird promises with mocha"
+title: "Testing Bluebird promises with Mocha"
-description: "a look at some things you might encounter testing with bluebird and mocha"
+description: "a look at some things you might encounter testing with bluebird and Mocha"
 tags: [Javascript, Bluebird, Mocha, Testing]
 comments: true
 share: true
 ---

-So I have a node.js application that contains the getAccountInfoFromToken function below, and I want to test it with mocha.
+So I have a node.js application that contains the getAccountInfoFromToken function below, and I want to test it with Mocha.
+This function has been gutted and the account details are embedded now instead of called in to make the example clearer.

     Promise = require('bluebird'),
     getAccountInfoFromToken: function(token) {
         return new Promise(function(resolve, reject){
-            // Get Account details from api.int/me
+            // Get Account details
             var sample_return = {
                 "accounts": [
                     {